intbio/GIFTEd/README.md

-# GIFtEd
+# GIFTEd
-Gromacs Interactive Forcefield Editor
+Gromacs Interactive Topology & Force-field Editor
 ### Annotation
 This library allows to:
 - read .rtp and .itp files to create Residue and Force Field objects;